 Scholarships are based on varying criteria (financial need, academic achievement, area of study, etc.).
-Interested students of all ages should review their eligibility and apply during the announced scholarship application period for the upcoming academic year.
-For more detailed information and a list of available scholarships go online: www.olympic.edu/paying-college/financial-aid/scholarship-opportunities
+Interested students should review their eligibility and apply during the announced scholarship application period for the upcoming academic year.
+For more detailed information and a list of available scholarships, visit: olympic. edu/paying-college/financial-aid/scholarship-opportunities.